 The PCB implemented these exemptions because the education and experience requirements for the ACCA and U.S. CPA programs meet and/or exceed the requirements for the CIA program.

 To apply for a CIA exemption, you must simply fill out the appropriate fields on the CIA program application.
+And the CPA exemption is a benefit that makes it much easier for CPAs to gain the CIA, too.

 Upon receipt, the IIA will put your application in a pending status until their certification administrators can verify your ACCA or CPA status.